How Do I Switch from a Secured to an Unsecured Credit Card?

 Avoid opening multiple credit cards at once

-Now that you have established credit, you might notice an uptick in the amount of pre-approved card offers you receive.
-While it can be flattering to see these pour in, keep in mind that opening several credit cards in a short time frame may cause lenders to perceive you as a riskier borrower.
-Resist the temptation to jump at every credit card offer promising free cash, bonus points, complimentary airfare, and low interest rates.
+While it can be flattering to see pre-approved credit card offers pour in, keep in mind that opening several credit cards in a short time frame may cause lenders to perceive you as a riskier borrower.
+Resist the temptation to jump at every credit card offer promising free cash, bonus rewards, complimentary airfare, and low interest rates.
+After you build your credit history and improve your credit score over time, you’ll qualify for a wider range of credit cards.

 Don’t use all of your credit

-To maintain good credit — and perhaps help your credit score even more — keep your overall balances as low as possible.
+To maintain good credit—and perhaps help your credit score even more—keep your overall balances as low as possible.
 If your credit utilization ratio is too high, your credit score may be negatively affected.
 To make sure you keep your balances in check, set up account balance alerts and automatic payments.

 Unsecured credit cards take more discipline than secured cards